 Report Cards will be mailed on April 10.
 Tuition must be current to receive your child’s report card.
 All accounts with past due balances will have their report card held.
 Please contact the Tuition Office for questions.

 FINAL BILL: APRIL

 The final bill has been sent from Smart Tuition and was due on April 15.

 PAST DUE BALANCES

 The Archdiocese requires that all balances be current.
-Students balances cannot be over 90 days past due.
+Students balances cannot be more than 90 days past due.
 The Archdiocese requires us to suspend students who are 90 days past due.
 Please keep your account current to avoid any disruption in school days.
-Please make a payment / plan if you are behind!!

 ATTENTION REQUIRED TO ENSURE RECEIPT OF ALL FINANCIAL AID AND SCHOLARSHIPS: Parents of current 9th, 10th and 11th grade students should complete the new 2017-2018 Financial Aid Application at www.smartaidforparents.com.
 There are detailed instructions on our website if you need more information.
 This application must be COMPLETED and VERIFIED by Smart Tuition in order to qualify for any and all financial aid.
 Please contact Smart Aid at 800.360.8027 to ensure that your application is final.

 Accounts must be current to purchase tickets and attend Prom AND/OR to participate in Graduation activities.